herodot011/task-manager-API/README.md

 Data is stored in memory (no database integration yet), allowing the focus to remain on backend architecture and business logic implementation.

+## 🏗 Architecture

-## ⚙️ The application follows a layered architecture to ensure separation of concerns
+The application follows a layered architecture to ensure separation of concerns.

 Client
   ↓